AkshitTayade/FitLife.ai/README.md

 # FitLife.ai - Smart Fitness Assistant

 ## Problem Statement
-hysical activity, particularly structured exercises, not only improves physical function but has also been linked to improved social and mental wellbeing.
+Physical activity, particularly structured exercises, not only improves physical function but has also been linked to improved social and mental wellbeing.
 However, for some people, regular training, particularly at a gym or outside, may be inconvenient or impossible.
 Currently, the only way to achieve this is through interaction with a trainer or other gym-goers.
 Personal trainers are expensive, and many people who wish to exercise cannot afford one.

 44% of gym users are too embarrassed to seek help from a gym employee” (pure gym, 2019).
 During the COVID-19 epidemic, the majority of people have looked into some type of at-home exercise.
 "40% OF CONSUMERS ANTICIPATING TO EXERCISE MORE AS A RESULT OF THE ONGOING